-Rick's Café is near the western fringe of Jamaica, about a 10-minute drive or 6km from the centre of Negril, and roughly an hour and a half from Montego Bay.
+Food and drinkThe bar offers an extensive selection of drinks, from beers, wines and spirits to fresh cocktails mixed to perfection.
+Look out for the modestly-named Rick's World Famous Rum Punch and the feisty Shark Bite.
+If you're feeling hungry there's a good menu offering classic Jamaican dishes such as jerk chicken, fresh fish, and seafood and spiced patties.
+For those with a sweet tooth, the banana fritters are a favourite, but the homemade rum cake is always a scene-stealer.
+Rick's Café Jamaica is near the western fringe of Jamaica, about a 10-minute drive from the centre of Negril, and roughly an hour and a half from Montego Bay.
 Hiring a car is generally the best way to get here if you're travelling from any distance, especially if you're visiting for the sunset.
-However, you’ll find many tour operators do provide group tours and private tours to this famous attraction, which will mean you can have a drink or two before you head home to bed (after all that rum!).
-These tours often include a long stop at Seven Mile Beach, too, where you can have a relaxing swim or soak up the sun on the sand.
+You'll find many tour operators provide group and private tours to this famous attraction, which will mean you can have a drink or two before you head home to bed.
+These tours often include a long stop at Seven Mile Beach, too, where you can have a swim or soak up the sun on white, powder-soft sands.